TheFatemeh/Seeding-QDArchive/README.md

 ICPSR requires login -- you will be prompted for your credentials when the crawler starts.

+## Access Conditions

+See [crawler/workflow.md](crawler/workflow.md) for details on which access levels are used per repository and which ones are included in theis project.

 ## UK Data Service Pipeline

 1. Read OAI-PMH batch XML files from `archive_root/metadata/ukdataservice/oai_batches/`.